maettuu/21FS-Software-Engineering-Lab-SERVER/README.md

 # 21FS Software Engineering Lab SERVER (SoPra)
 This repository includes the backend part of the semester project of the course SoPra ([source repository](https://github.com/sopra-fs21-group-22/server)).
 The code is written in `Java 15`.
-This is only the *SERVER*!
-To view the *CLIENT* switch to [this repository](https://github.com/maettuu/21FS-Software-Engineering-Lab-CLIENT).
+This is only the *SERVER*, to view the *CLIENT* switch to [this repository](https://github.com/maettuu/21FS-Software-Engineering-Lab-CLIENT).

 Main packages: `springframework`, `jsonwebtoken`, `JUnit`, `mockito`, `slf4j.Logger`, `javax.persistence`, `util`, `sql`